uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 * REST API calls may be prefixed. ie. `http://service_address/api/authors/{AUTHOR_ID}/posts/`
 * Document your service address, port, hostname, prefix(if used), and the username/password for HTTP Basic Auth(if used) in your README so that HTTP clients can connect to your API.
+* You **must** be compatible with the API specification and examples listed above in this document.

 # Submission Instructions